mjrgh/PinscapePico/ExpansionBoards/Pro/README.md

 probably the linear potentiometer, and those benefit greatly from high-resolution quantization, so I thought it was worth including a good ADC in the design.

-### Unused GPIOs

-The board design leaves several RP2040 GPIO ports unassigned.
-I included a header, labeled "Expansion", that provides external access to all of the unused GPIOs and unused input ports on the ADC.
-This can be used for future add-on boards or for custom user-added features.

-The expansion port also provides access to the Pico's 3.3V power rail, so that peripherals added via the expansion port get their power from the same source as the Pico.
-Peripherals should usually be powered from the same rail as the MCU to avoid damage to either device, since the data pins on both devices might be intolerant of being driven to voltages above the respective device's current Vcc level.

-This is probably an unnecessary complication, in that I don't think anyone ever used the similar port that was provided on the original Pinscape boards.
-But it was fairly easy to include in the design, and it only adds one fairly inexpensive part (a 2x8 0.1" pin header for the port) to the build cost.

 ### PWM chips and MOSFET gate drivers